narblaitiin/nrf52840_rtos_ttn_abp/README.md

     - Number of packets : forever loop
     - Number of nodes : 5

-LoRaWAN Device EUI, Join EUI and Application Key should be entered into the app_lorawan.h file prior to compiling.
+LoRaWAN Device Address, Device EUI, Application Key and New Key should be entered into the app_lorawan.h file prior to compiling.
+The example uses ABP type authentification.
-The example stores the DevNonce in NVS (Non-volatile Storage) as per LoRaWAN 1.0.4 Specifications.
 The version of Zephyr RTOS used is the version v3.6.0.

 **Board used** : Original MBDT50Q board, powered by battery/solar panel. (see 6sens_project_nrf52 repository/hardware part, for more information.)

 ## General Information of Application
-You will need to register new devices in your application (with OTAA activation method).
+ You will need to register new devices in your application (with ABP activation method).
 Once this is done, retain the TTN Device Address(4 Bytes), the TTN Network Key(16 Bytes) and the TTN Application Key (16 Bytes).
-You also have to make sure that the activation method is OTAA.
+You also have to make sure that the activation method is ABP.
+Note that the zephyr code uses the app_eui pointer which corresponds to the DevEUI activation parameter.

     - After you account was created, you have to create a new application
     - After that, you have to add a new end device on this application.
 You have to complete the various fields using the available data below in manually mode :
         Frequency Plan                  Europe 863-870 MHz (SF9 for RX2 - Recommended)
         LoRaWAN Version                 MAC V1.0.4
-        Regional Parameter Version      RP002 Regional Parameters 1.0.4 Activation by personalization   OTAA
+        Regional Parameter Version      RP002 Regional Parameters 1.0.4 Activation by personalization   ABP
         Application ID                  give a name
-        JoinEUI                         00 00 00 00 00 00 00 00
-        DevUI number 1                  random value for 8-byte address Device                          random value for 4-byte address
+        Device                          random value for 4-byte address
-        AppKey                          random value for 16-byte address
+        DevEUI                          random value for 8-byte address
         NwkSKey                         random value for 16-byte address
         AppSKey                         random value for 16-byte address